rajesh-ranjan-git/NamasteDev/NamasteNodeJS/Season2/README.md

 - just send a dummy cookie to user
 - create GET /profile API and check if you get the cookie back
 - install jsonwebtoken
-- IN login API, after email and password validation, create e JWT token and send it to user in cookies
+- In login API, after email and password validation, create a JWT token and send it to user in cookies
-- read the cookies inside your profile API and find the logged in user
+- Read the cookies inside your profile API and find the logged in user
 - userAuth Middleware
-- Add the userAuth middle ware in profile API and a new sendConnectionRequest API
+- Add the userAuth middleware in profile API and a new sendConnectionRequest API
 - Set the expiry of JWT token and cookies to 7 days
 - Create userSchema method to getJWT()
 - Create UserSchema method to comparePassword(passwordInputByUser)